hckmd/hckmd.github.io/projects/accessibility-review.md

     </p>
     <h2>The process and results</h2>
     <p>
-        My process for reviewing the accessibility of this website involved identifying issues through my own manual review, using Claude (Opus 4.6) to perform a review, and combining the issues identified in both reviews.
-First, I checked each page using Firefox and with the help of <a href="https://wave.webaim.org/extension/" class="site-link">the WAVE web accessibility evaluation tool browser extension</a>.
+        My process for reviewing the accessibility of this website involved identifying issues through my own manual review, then using Claude (Opus 4.6) to perform a review (the prompt I used is shared below), and combining the issues identified in both reviews.
+First, I checked each page using Firefox and with the help of Firefox's Web Developer Tools and <a href="https://wave.webaim.org/extension/" class="site-link">the WAVE web accessibility evaluation tool browser extension</a>.
 That browser extension, which I learned about in the W3Cx course, highlights common accessibility issues on a page and was extremely useful.
 Second, I used the following prompt to Claude in Google's Antigravity desktop app:
     </p>
     <p>
         <em>I want you to do a review of the following pages in this project and identify issues relating to accessibility (with reference to WCAG 2.2 AA) that you find.
 Where there is an issue related to ease of use that could impact users who use screen readers or who mainly use the keyboard, they should be included too.
 I want a summary that has the path of the page, followed by the issue/s identified on them.
 (Followed by a list of the 17 pages in the review).</em>